vinodkd/guts/book/01_size.md

 	Statement: the smallest unit of code execution in a language

 Of course, this immediately is language dependent: a Java __Statement__ will (with intuitive obviousness) not be the same as an Assembly __Statement__; but neither will it be the same as a Ruby __Statement__, or even a C# one (even though the 2 languages are closest to each other in this list).
 Already, it is thus "inferior" to SLOC.
-However, it is appealing aesthetically: as programmers we think in packets of logic, not lines of text; so to measure what we build in those terms seems more appropriate.
+However, it is appealing aesthetically: as programmers we think in chunks of logic, not lines of text; so to measure what we build in those terms seems more appropriate.

 But what, actually, *IS* a __Statement__?
-The SSI classification of computational operations doesnt say what the operation actually is; it merely identifies two specific ones as being primoridial - the `IF` and the `LOOP`; and leaves out the actual definition of what each step actually is or does.
+The SSI classification of computational operations doesnt say what the operation actually is; it merely identifies two specific ones as being primoridial - the `IF` and the `LOOP`; and leaves out the actual definition of what each step (other than these) actually is or does.
 So not much help there.

 Let's see if an example helps.
 Here's the standard Hello World in Java: